-The company has two application exploration licences in the South West of Western Australia and three granted exploration permits in Far North Queensland covering known quartz deposits with the potential to contain high purity silica.
+The Company has one granted exploration licence in the Yilgarn region of Western Australia and three granted exploration permits in Far North Queensland covering known quartz deposits with the potential to contain high purity silica.

 A detailed research and development program is underway utilising samples collected from the company's tenement package.
-The program is investigating innovative processing techniques that could yield high purity product from high grade silica sand or hardrock quartz material.
+The program is investigating innovative processing techniques that could yield high purity products from high grade silica sand or hardrock quartz material.